roblacy/pit/README.md

 - [Rules](http://www.howdoyouplayit.com/pit-card-game-rules/) (I use the bull & bear variant)
 - [Boardgame Geek page](http://boardgamegeek.com/boardgame/140/pit)

-*if you are interested in buying the game, I recommend "Deluxe Pit" which comes the a bell :-)*
+*if you are interested in buying the game, I recommend "Deluxe Pit" which comes with a bell :-)*